-When you run your Java application on the simulator, the watchdog timer must be emulated.
+When you run your Application on the Simulator, the watchdog timer must be emulated.
 To do so, a Java Timer Task is used which emulates the watchdog timer.

 The Mock implementation does not perform a hardware reset when the false watchdog timer triggers.